Getting Around Disney

 • Disney's Skyliner

-The new gondola system connects 4 resorts, Hollywood Studios, and EPCOT
+A gondola system that connects 4 resorts, Hollywood Studios, and EPCOT

 • Boat

-My favorite and most relaxing mode of transportation, there are 3 different water taxi systems for the EPCOT resort area,
+My favorite and most relaxing mode of transportation!
+There are 3 different water taxi systems: EPCOT resort area,

 Magic Kingdom, and Disney